 4. R.N.
 License.
 Current licensure in Tennessee is required at the time of registration except for students who have taken the licensing examination but have not received the results.
 Individuals admitted pending examination results are subject to immediate withdrawal from graduate (300-level) clinical courses if the examination is not passed.
 Once the license is obtained the individual may enroll in courses with a clinical practice component.
 5. Letters of Recommendation.
-Three letters of recommendation are required 6.
-Interview.
-An interview survey is required.
-An interview in person or by telephone can be arranged.
+Three letters of recommendation are required.